The creation of a UN Parliamentary Assembly is supported by a broad range of individuals and institutions from more than 150 countries.

 Individual supporters include politicians, former UN officials, distinguished scholars, cultural innovators, representatives of civil society organizations, and many committed citizens from all walks of life.

 Institutions that have expressed support include numerous civil society organizations, parliaments, international parliamentary assemblies and party networks.
-For instance, the Pan-African Parliament, the European Parliament, and the Latin-American Parliament have adopted resolutions – as have the Socialist International, the Liberal International, or the Green World Congress.
+For instance, the Pan-African Parliament, the European Parliament, the Latin-American Parliament and the Parliament of Mercosur have adopted resolutions – as have the Socialist International, the Liberal International, or the Green World Congress.

 An international survey conducted in 2004/5 in 18 countries showed an average support of 63% while only 20% opposed.